Your basket is currently empty!

 Total | 60,000 | 11,432 |

-Employees with category letter A pay national insurance of 8% on earnings from 6th April 2024.
-Apprentices under the age of 25 have a national insurance category of H and employees under 21 years letter M.
+Employees with NI category letter A pay national insurance of 8% on their income up to £50,270.
+Income above this amount incurs NI at 2%.
+Apprentices under the age of 25 have a national insurance category letter H and employees under 21 years the letter M.

 Higher National Insurance threshold example

-On an annual salary of £60,000, or £5,000 per month, national insurance is £330 a month.
+On an annual salary of £60,000, or £5,000 per month, national insurance is £267 a month.
 This is slightly more complicated to calculate, as there are two earnings thresholds to consider in this calculation.
+Income above the upper secondary NI threshold rate of £4,189, incurs national insurance of 2%.
+In this example, NI is calculated as follows:

 Threshold | Threshold range | Amount | NI at 8% | NI at 2% | Total |